 For organizations that need to characterize polymers at different temperatures, the FISCHERSCOPE® HM2000’s automated system can also be equipped with a heating stage.
 This product provides fast measurement, a thermally stable and vibration-resistant structure, microscope magnification levels from 4x to 40x, a modular design, and more.

 For the most challenging measurement tasks, we’ve designed the PICODENTOR® HM500 to combine unparalleled precision with simple operation.
 This instrument is ideal for applications that require extremely fine measurements and dynamic mechanical analysis.
-The PICODENTER® HM500 enables you to:
+The PICODENTOR® HM500 enables you to:

 - Analyze coatings in the nanometer range with superior force and displacement resolution.